Krishnamohan-Yerrabilli/Articles/cl5aosj2b03ef3hnv3ze44h1q.md

 ![image.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1657164328216/MYyE8DAjO.png align="center")

-These are called Availability zones which are concise in a particular region, these zones purpose is to store applications data, multiple AZ's are helpful because they can protect our application data from disaster recovery, fault tolerance, single point failure, etc, etc...,
+These are called Availability zones which are concise in a particular region, these zones' purpose is to store applications data, multiple AZs are helpful because they can protect our application data from disaster recovery, fault tolerance, single point failure, etc...

 Availability zones have a count of a minimum of 3 in a region and a maximum of 6 in a Region